magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-middle-way-within.md

 clinging, this is called ‘birth’.
 So if we get something, we aren’t born into gladness.
 If we lose something, we aren’t born into sorrow.
 This is the birthless and the deathless.
-Birth and death are both founded in clinging to and cherishing the .
+Birth and death are both founded in clinging to and cherishing the *saṅkhārā*.

-So the Buddha said: ‘There is no more becoming for me, finished is the this is my last birth.’
+So the Buddha said: ‘There is no more becoming for me, finished is the holy life, this is my last birth.’
 There!
 He knew the birthless and the deathless.
 This is what the Buddha constantly exhorted his disciples to know.
 This is the right practice.
 If you don’t reach it, if you don’t reach the Middle Way, then you won’t transcend suffering.